Canadian Commercial Corporation: Contracting with established and emerging economies: 1980s-present

-CCC has facilitated a number of contracts between Canadian exporters and foreign governments over the last few decades.
+CCC has facilitated a number of contracts between Canadian exporters and foreign governments since the 1980s.
 In addition to its focus on U.S. defence contracting, CCC has brokered government to government contracts with emerging economies.
 In 1982, CCC won contracts with the World Health Organization to spray rivers in Africa to help control disease, with UNICEF for a measles vaccine plant in Pakistan, and with the Foundation Company of Canada to build a hospital in the Ivory Coast.
 From the 1980s to present day, CCC has facilitated government to government contracts and signed memorandums of understanding with a number of emerging economies around the world.

 In 2017, the government of Bermuda entered into a contract with CCC on behalf of the Canadian Government and Canada's Aecon.
 The Public Private Partnership included the construction of a new airport terminal building and a 30-year lease at the L.F.
 Wade International Airport.
 The 288,000 square foot was officially completed in 2020.

-In March 2021, the Kpone Unity Terminal was handed over to the Ghana Ports and Harbours Authority upon completion of a five-year project funded through a USD 126 million loan procured from the Canadian Commercial Corporation.
+In March 2021, the Kpone Unity Terminal was handed over to the Ghana Ports and Harbours Authority upon completion of a five-year project funded through a US$126 million loan procured from the Canadian Commercial Corporation.
 The Kpone Unity terminal was originally designed to serve as an off-dock terminal for devanning activities from the Port of Tema.

 In October 2022, CCC worked with General Dynamics Mission Systems–Canada to secure a $24 million government to government contract with the Portuguese Air Force to help modernize its fleet of P-3C aircraft.
 That same month, it was revealed that the Philippines would be the first market to implement Canada's government to government CANbuild infrastructure framework—a consolidated exporter service offered by CCC, Canada's Trade Commissioner Service and Export Development Canada.

-Responsibility for CCC has been transferred several times in the last few decades—to the Secretary of State for External Affairs (1982), the Minister of International Trade (1987), the Minister of Supply and Services (1992), and back to the Minister of International Trade (1996).
+Responsibility for CCC has been transferred several times in the last few decades, including the Secretary of State for External Affairs (1982), the Minister of International Trade (1987), the Minister of Supply and Services (1992), and back to the Minister of International Trade (1996).
 Since the 2019 federal election, Canada's international trade portfolio, including responsibility for CCC, is now overseen by the Minister of Small Business, Export Promotion and International Trade.